CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

 Ran out of disk space when trying to run the full 12US1 domain, so it is necessary to increase the size.
 You can do this in the AWS Web Interface without stopping the instance.

-Ehxpanded the root volume to 500 GB, and increased the throughput to 1000 MB/s and then expanded it using these instructions, and then resized it.
+Expanded the root volume to 500 GB, and increased the throughput to 1000 MB/s and then expanded it using these instructions, and then resized it.

 <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html">Recognize Expanded Volume</a>